Idealspain.com the largest guide to Spain in the world

 Many areas of Spain are known worldwide for the intricate lace and linen.
 Qualities do vary considerably and be wary of street sellers selling lace and linen in sealed packs; chances are the set will not be complete or the goods will be seconds.
 You are better to buy from a shop where you can handle the goods first.

 It is not normal to barter in shops unless they are very small establishments or on market stalls.
 Most shops now take all major credit cards.
-Debit cards are rarely accepted.
-Cheques are not accepted unless they are Spanish Euro cheques.
-Be prepared to present your passport if paying by credit card.
+Foreign debit cards are rarely accepted.
+Cheques are not accepted unless they are Spanish Euro cheques and this is becoming rare.
+Be prepared to present your passport or driving licence if paying by credit card.

 Queuing is normal in Spain and in general everyone is polite and complies.